SamuelAlvarezmx/Pewlett-Hackard-Analysis/README.md

 ## Results

-* The number of employees that are near to retirement is staggering, near 40k people are next to face retirement in the company
+* The number of employees that are near to retirement is staggering, near 40k people are next to face retirement in the company.

-* There are only two managers that are near retirement, meaning key positions in the company are not in risk of facing an abrupt change
+* There are only two managers that are near retirement, meaning key positions in the company are not in risk of facing an abrupt change.

 <img width="176" alt="retiring_titles" src="https://user-images.githubusercontent.com/104656920/185514213-8f1fdd04-2f36-484f-8bcb-85a7cb9cc448.png">